Wren6991/RISCBoy-180/notes.md

 Maximum external RAM is now 256 kB (17 address bits, 128k x 16).
 I'll also take this opportunity to shrink the processor address space to 19 bits (512 kB total) because this slightly improves address-phase timing.

 Also worth noting serial LCD at 24 Mbps gives 26 FPS on a 240 x 240 serial LCD (like ST7789) so it's not completely useless.

+The modifications to the SRAM controller were mostly painless.
+I still don't have system-level tests with the PPU fetching from RAM so I just hooked up the "DMA" read port on the RAM controller to toggle on/off every cycle to give it a quick smoke test with CPU contending with PPU access.